2 Understanding Data in Accounting

 Completeness means that all expected data values are present.
 A dataset is complete if it contains all the records that should be there and if every field within each record has a value where one is expected.
 Completeness problems take two forms.
 The first is missing records, where entire transactions or entities are absent from the dataset.
 The second is missing values, where individual fields within existing records are blank or null.

 In accounting, completeness is a significant concern for both preparers and auditors.
 A revenue dataset that is missing the last three days of the fiscal period will understate total revenue.
 An accounts payable listing that omits recently recorded invoices will understate total liabilities.
 Auditors specifically test for completeness because management has an incentive to understate liabilities and overstate assets, and missing data can serve that purpose either intentionally or accidentally.
-In the Northwind dataset, you will discover that some orders have missing shipped dates, which raises the question of whether those orders were ever fulfilled.
+In the Charles River dataset, you will discover that some records in the Shipment table have missing or late ShipmentDate values, which raises the question of whether those orders were fulfilled on time or at all.

 Consistency means that the same fact is represented in the same way wherever it appears.
-A customer named “Acme Corporation” in the accounts receivable table should not appear as “ACME Corp.” in the sales order table and “Acme Corp” in the payment records table.
-An account coded as “4100” in the chart of accounts should be coded as “4100” everywhere it is referenced in the general ledger, not as “4100.0” in some entries and “41-00” in others.
+A customer named “Beacon Hill Interiors” in the Customer table should not appear as “BEACON HILL INT.” in the SalesOrder table and “Beacon Hill Interiors, LLC” in the CashReceipt records.
+An account coded as “4100” in the Account table should be coded as “4100” everywhere it is referenced in the GLEntry table, not as “4100.0” in some entries and “41-00” in others.

 Consistency problems are among the most common data quality issues in accounting datasets, and they are particularly troublesome because they can cause analytical results to be silently wrong rather than obviously wrong.
 If a SQL query groups revenue by customer name and the same customer appears under three different name variations, the query will produce three separate line items instead of one.
 The total revenue figure will be correct, but the per-customer breakdown will be misleading.
 Consistency problems are especially prevalent when data comes from multiple sources or when an organization has undergone a system migration (Redman, 2001).